-Easy Oven Roasted Brussel Sprouts are the perfect side dish to prepare, they are easy to prep, and you can toss them on a sheet pan, and put them in the oven, no need to be glued to the kitchen when you make these tasty green veggies!
+Easy Oven Roasted Brussel Sprouts are the perfect side dish to prepare.
+They are easy to prep and you can toss them on a sheet pan and put them in the oven.
+These are packed full of flavor, and great for low carb diets.

 Learn how to roast Brussel Sprouts

 Many people wonder how to cook Brussel sprouts.
 Roasting is the best way to bring out the tasty, slightly nutty flavors in Brussels sprouts.
 And, it’s so easy.

 All you have to do is put them on a roasting tray, slather them in olive oil, and let them hang out in the oven for about half an hour.
 The result is delicious, and even those family members who claim not to like Brussels sprouts will enjoy them.